-Kimberly J. O’Donnell is a member of the firm’s Labor and Employment practice group where she advises and represents clients in matters involving a broad range of employment issues.
+Kimberly J. O’Donnell is Senior Associate in the firm’s Labor and Employment practice group where she advises and represents clients in matters involving a broad range of employment issues.
 She focuses her practice in employment litigation, where she represents employers in litigation before state and federal courts, the Equal Employment Opportunity Commission, the Kentucky Commission on Human Rights, and the Kentucky Division of Unemployment Insurance involving claims of employment discrimination, retaliation, retaliatory discharge, harassment, state and federal wage and hour laws, and violations of the Family and Medical Leave Act.
 Kim also advises employers on various employment issues, including employee handbooks, employee agreements, non-competition and confidentiality agreements, personnel policies, and separation agreements.

 Prior to joining BGD, Kim was a Civil Rights and Employment Litigation Attorney with Kinkead & Stilz, PLLC in Lexington, where her practice included representing local public entities and local governments with respect to statutory and constitutional civil rights issues, including sovereign immunity, qualified immunity, failure to treat a serious medical need, excessive force, wrongful discharge, and employment discrimination.